 - Good Shepherd: Father Gapon, which makes his witnessing the Bloody Sunday massacre all the more tragic.
 In Real Life, he joined Lenin's Socialist Revolutionary Party, but was murdered after he was accused of being a tsarist spy.

 - Grey-and-Gray Morality: Nicholas is an utterly incompetent ruler who refuses to give his people the reforms they want.
 Alexandra lets a smelly fake monk run the country.
 Kerensky is well-intentioned but refuses to give Russia the peace that the people cry out for.
-The Bolsheviks for their part are murderers, but they do have their own ideals, and they're overthrowing a system that has sent seven million Russians to their deaths in World War I. The diplomats have little concern for the Russian people, but they are engaged in a terrible war.
+The Bolsheviks for their parts are murderers, but they do have their own ideals, and they're overthrowing a system that has sent seven million Russians to their deaths in World War I. The diplomats (Allied ambassadors) have little concern for the Russian people, but their countries are involved in a terrible war.
 The only really innocent characters are Nicholas and Alexandra's five children.

 - Happily Married: The titular couple.
-This becomes a problem since Nicholas trusts Alexandra so much that he listens to her terrible advice with little to no protest.
+This becomes a problem since Nicholas trusts Alexandra so much that he almost always listens to her terrible advice with hardly any protest.

-- HeelFace Door-Slam: Nicholas comes to regret his failures as a leader...but by that point, he hasn't the power to correct his mistakes, and is killed along with his family.
+- HeelFace Door-Slam: Nicholas comes to regret his failures as a leader...but by then, he hasn't got the power to correct his mistakes, and is killed along with his family.

 - HeelFace Turn: The Imperial Guards and the Cossacks abandon the tsar and join the revolution midway through the second act.
 In one notable scene, a group of Cossacks on horseback confront a mob of hungry peasants who have broken into a bakery and are trying to tear open the bags of grain.
 The guards draw their swords, the leader advances, raises his sword, and... cuts a bag open for the peasants, with the rest of the guards quickly following suit.